Explore the Hudson Valley on a N.Y. Charter Bus

 The towns have names like Nyack, Hudson and Rhinebeck.
 There are palatial home that once belonged to families named Rockefeller and Vanderbilt.
 Franklin D. Roosevelt built his presidential library here.
 And everybody knows all about Sleepy Hollow and that headless horseman.

 But the Hudson Valley is more than a string of charming river towns, historic estates and ghostly legends.
 It’s also home to the West Point military academy as well as museums and shopping, hiking trails, ski slopes and one of the country’s biggest Renaissance festivals.

 From start to finish, you can trust US Coachways to take the worry out of your travel plans.
 We offer the best bus rental rates possible and personal customer service to ensure a fantastic bus trip for groups of all sizes and school trips as well as special events such as wedding activities, birthdays and anniversaries.
-With our fleet of mini buses, party buses and luxury coaches, we offer city bus charters to locations throughout New York state, including the Adirondacks and Westchester County and Albany.
+With a fleet of mini buses, party buses and luxury coaches, we offer city bus charters to locations throughout New York state, including the Adirondacks and Westchester County and Albany.
 Tell us where you want to go, and then relax as our accounts specialists, dispatchers and drives handle the rest.